asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/tools.md

 ## Examples using Wget

 Once you have the download URL, you can download files individually using Wget.
-You can find the download URL using outputs csv, json, metalink, geojson, or jsonlite.
+You can find the download URL for your desired results by first using outputs csv, json, metalink, geojson, or jsonlite.

 **Wget - Linux/Mac Example — Download a file**